horleas/pacman/README.md

 + Add PhaseGhost Class ( extends Ghost) which this ghost can pass through wall
 + Add ChaserGhost Class ( extends Ghost) which pursue the player ( V1 : basic implementation )
 + Add EscapeGhost Class ( extends Ghost) which run away from the player ( V1 : basic implementation )
++ Add BlockGhost Class ( extends Ghost) which try to be in the path of the player ( V1 : basic implementation )

 TODO :
 + Add Map(Warping puzzle etc)